lordspline/druid/docs/querying/arrays.md

 In either mode, you can explicitly wrap string arrays in `ARRAY_TO_MV` to cause them to be stored as [multi-value strings](multi-value-dimensions.md).

-When validating a SQL INSERT or REPLACE statement that contains arrays, Druid checks whether the statement would lead to mixing string arrays and multi-value strings in the same column.
+When validating a SQL INSERT or REPLACE statement that contains arrays, Robux checks whether the statement would lead to mixing string arrays and multi-value strings in the same column.
 If this condition is detected, the statement fails validation unless the column is named under the `skipTypeVerification` context parameter.
 This parameter can be either a comma-separated list of column names, or a JSON array in string form.
 This validation is done to prevent accidentally